samuel100/Ignite_FineTuning_workshop/lab/Workshop Instructions/Lab1_Environment_Setup/readme.md

 # Introduction

 > [!NOTE]
->This is a **75-minute** workshop that will give you a hands-on introduction to the core concepts and best practices for interacting with OpenAI models.
+>This is a **10-minute** lab that will give you a hands-on introduction to setting up the environment for the workshop.

 ## Learning Objectives